chrishewlings/mdwiki/en/pages/personal/books.md

 ## Dostoevsky, Fyodor
 - ### _The Double_
 	- "The Double centers on a government clerk who goes mad.
 It deals with the internal psychological struggle of its main character, Yakov Petrovich Golyadkin, who repeatedly encounters someone who is his exact double in appearance but confident, aggressive, and extroverted, characteristics that are the polar opposites to those of the toadying 'pushover' protagonist."

+## Clover, Carol J.
+- ### _Men, Women, and Chain Saws: Gender in the Modern Horror Film_
+	- "Do the pleasures of horror movies really begin and end in sadism?
+So the public discussion of film assumes, and so film theory claims.
+Carol Clover argues, however, that these films work mainly to engage the viewer in the plight of the victim-hero, who suffers fright but rises to vanquish the forces of oppression."

+## Cringely, Robert X.
+- ### _Accidental Empires_
+	- "Computer manufacturing is--after cars, energy production and illegal drugs--the largest industry in the world, and it's one of the last great success stories in American business.
+Accidental Empires is the trenchant, vastly readable history of that industry, focusing as much on the astoundingly odd personalities at its core--Steve Jobs, Bill Gates, Mitch Kapor, etc. and the hacker culture they spawned as it does on the remarkable technology they created."

+## Demick, Barbara
+- ### _Nothing to Envy: Ordinary Lives in North Korea_
+	- "Award-winning journalist Barbara Demick follows the lives of six North Korean citizens over fifteen years—a chaotic period that saw the death of Kim Il-sung, the rise to power of his son Kim Jong-il, and a devastating famine that killed one-fifth of the population."

 ## Dick, Philip K.
 - ### _Ubik_